-Learn more about these supplementary materials in this video.
+Learn more about these supplementary materials here.

 Once you have entered a unit, you will be able to see the teaching points and activities on the right (See example below).
+Learn more about how to navigate within a unit here.